-To Restart All Ports on a Server to Take Calls
+To Restart All Ports on an 8.x Server to Take Calls

-- Step 1 Log on to Cisco Unity Connection Serviceability. - Step 2 On the Tools menu, click Cluster Management. - Step 3 On the Cluster Management page, under Port Manager, in the Ports in Service column, click Take Calls for the server.
+- Step 1 Sign in to Cisco Unity Connection Serviceability. - Step 2 From the Tools menu, select Cluster Management. - Step 3 On the Cluster Management page, under Port Manager, in the Ports in Service column, select Take Calls for the server.

-Shutting Down a Server
+Shutting Down an 8.x Server